anchnk/about-me/projects.md

 Even though I truly believe in Open Source's philosophy my only option to improve that situation is to lay down everything I did.

-That's what this file is for.
+That's what this file is for: an attempt to enlighten the dark side of the iceberg.

 ## Orange